vinnyhoward/rn-crypto-wallet/README.md

 #### Nice to haves
 - [ ] UI improvements - android ui bugs, loaders, animation, etc
 - [ ] Refactor repeating styled components and some logic
-- [ ] Improve security (this wallet will never be production but it'd be fun to add)
+- [ ] Improve security and management of private keys (this wallet will never be production but it'd be fun to add)

 ## Prerequisites